recolic/battlefield-anticheat/README.md

 |Battlefield 5|Chinese |     |805419151,3594478715|117417842 |      |             |[3](proof/3.jpg) [4](proof/4.png) [5](proof/5.png) [6](proof/6.png)|
 |Battlefield 5|Chinese |               |2609861759|368353301 |      |             |[1](proof/01cec8c69436.png) [2](proof/0d5c3ce63d1f.png) [3](proof/290a00951aec.png) [4](proof/7203c3a2271d.png) [5](proof/be53d32fc772.jpg) [6](proof/ef8671d2497a.png) [7](proof/febfb3b72d6c.png)|

+We are also attacking these countless [Taobao Cheating Software sellers](proof/taobao.png).

 ## Why are we fighting against game-cheating in this way

 Because there is no legal way to fight against it in our country at all.